nimacsoft/babel-plugin-after-async-component/README.md

 }

 // 👆 as you can see `./pages/ProducDetail` changed to `pages-ProducDetail`,
-// because for webservers `/` means a folder
+// because for web servers `/` means a folder
 // and webpackChunkName is name of file that saved on disk,
 // so `/` in file name may break our app
 ```